techllamaa/DroidDrop/README.md

 # DroidDrop
-The speed and ease of use of Airdrop on Android!
+The speed and ease of use of AirDrop on Android!